Wyndham Lathem

 Wyndham Willoughby Lathem (born August 10, 1974) is an American microbiologist and convicted murderer.
 He is a former associate professor at Feinberg School of Medicine at Northwestern University, a specialist in pathogenic bacteria.

 On July 27, 2017, 26-year-old Trenton Cornell-Duranleau, Lathem's boyfriend, was fatally stabbed over 70 times in Lathem's high-rise apartment.
-Following the stabbing Lathem went on the run but turned himself in to police in Oakland, California on August 4.
-He was indicted in September 2017 on charges of first-degree murder.
-Prosecutors say Lathem and Andrew Warren, a former Oxford University employee, conspired to kill the victim as part of a premeditated murder-sex fantasy.
+Following the stabbing Lathem went on the run, but turned himself in to police in Oakland, California, on August 4.
+He was indicted in September 2017 on charges of first-degree murder; prosecutors said Lathem and Andrew Warren, a former Oxford University employee, conspired to kill the victim as part of a premeditated murder-sex fantasy.
+He was found guilty on October 7, 2021, and sentenced on January 25, 2022, to 53 years in prison.
+His conviction was overturned on December 6, 2024.
+The court wrote in its decision, “Due to the trial court’s order forbidding a testifying defendant from consulting with his attorney during an overnight recess in violation of his right to counsel, and our crystal clear and consistent precedent on this issue, we have no choice but to reverse and remand for a retrial.
+As heinous as murder is, these rights are crucial to the effective administration of justice."